-Missouri construction workers face high risk of electrocution in the workplace.
+Missouri construction workers face a high risk of electrocution in the workplace.

-Most construction sites are high voltage environments, and workers need power to light up the workplace and to operate machinery.
+Most construction sites are high voltage environments, and workers need the power to light up the workplace and to operate machinery.
 They are also responsible for installing wiring, light fixtures, and power outlets.
-All these tasks increase the chances of electricity related accidents.
+All these tasks increase the chances of electricity-related accidents.
 In this post, our Kansas City Workers Compensation Lawyer will discuss electrocution accidents in the construction industry.

 Causes of electrocution accidents